 Does the competitor ‘own’ the stage?

-Has the competitor used a variety of floor-based movements?
+Has the competitor used a variety of pole and floor based movements?

-Has the competitor used any innovative movements on and off the pole?
+Has the competitor used innovative movements on and off the pole?

 Has the music been appropriately interpreted?